Equilibrium of Data Markets with Externality: Discussion

 Our work illustrates that when coupled with simple interventions, fixed-price data markets can be an elegant solution for a challenging product.
-It also leaves open a number of intriguing questions.
-We analyze a single transaction cost; it is unclear whether this is optimal or even what the space of such interventions is, and how to optimize within it.
-Interventions optimizing for non-utilitarian notions of welfare, like egalitarianism or Nash welfare are also an interesting research direction \citep{moulin2004fair}.
-In untrustworthy and private settings, designing mechanisms for platforms to truthfully elicit externalities to levy transaction cost is an interesting problem \cite{chen2020truthful, kong2020information, zohar2008mechanisms}.
-As is understanding the strategic perspective of sellers and their externality within this game.
-Lastly, extending our online analysis to the more general joint externality setting and providing learning algorithms that converge to equilibrium and have low individual and collective regret remains an open problem.
+It also leaves open several intriguing questions.
+We analyze a single transaction cost; it is unclear whether this is optimal or even what the space of such interventions is.
+Optimizing for non-utilitarian notions of welfare, like egalitarianism or Nash welfare is also an interesting research direction \citep{moulin2004fair}.
+Our intervention leads to platforms learning or eliciting buyer externalities since transaction cost is a simple sum of these quantities.
+Designing truthful mechanisms or prediction algorithms for this is an important research question \cite{chen2020truthful, kong2020information, zohar2008mechanisms}.
+Similarly, understanding the long-term strategic perspective of sellers and their externality within this game will be insightful.
+Lastly, extending the joint externality model to the online setting with buyers playing based on learned valuations remains an interesting open problem.
+This is spiritually similar to work on learning and regret minimization in repeated games \citep{cesa2006prediction, slivkins2019introduction}.